Chapter 2: Reproduction in Lower and Higher Animals Balbharati Solutions for Biology 12th Standard HSC Maharashtra State Board

 Mechanical means / Barrier methods:

 In this method, the ovum and sperm are prevented from physically meeting with the help of barriers.
-These mechanical barriers are of three types.:
+These mechanical barriers are of three types.
+Two are described below:

 1. Condom: